Consensys/linea-attestation-registry/contracts/README.md

 ### 2. Registries deployments

 1. Run the `pnpm run deploy NETWORK_NAME` command (replacing `NETWORK_NAME` with the name of the targeted network)
+   - If you want to skip contract verification (e.g., for networks without a functioning explorer), use `pnpm run deploy:no-verify NETWORK_NAME` instead
 2. Note down the summarized addresses (proxies), and the total logs can be of interest too
 3. Add the addresses of the Verax registries to the `.env.NETWORK` and your `.env` files